samdavidnwabanne/AI-Automation-Robotics-Journey/week-02/day-06.md

 # Day 6: Advanced Prompt Engineering

-## What I Learned
+## What I learned
-How modern LLM applications use prompts, context, structured outputs, RAG, and validation to produce reliable results.
+A good prompt is only one part of a reliable AI app.
+The context, retrieved information, structured output and validation all shape the result, and human review covers what the model can't.

 ## Key Takeaways
 - An LLM receives more than the user's message.
 Its context can include system